sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 # 3. Other possible mistakes

 The mistakes we talked about in the previous section relate to errors made when not following the basic syntax rules in SAS.
-There are other possible mistakes, which you might not be so clear right now but that will become useful to you as you'll start coding.
+There are other possible mistakes, which might not be so clear right now but that will become useful to you as you'll start coding.

-#### 3.1 Values of numbers when using comparison operators
+#### 3.1 Values of numbers become logical when using comparison operators.

 In SAS, **any value other than 0 or missing is TRUE**.
 Let's see this in an example.